Taste Delicious Greek Olive Oil on the Greek Island Lesvos

 Lesvos’ Connection To Greek Olive Oil

-Lesvos premium Olive oil particularly has a light texture and low acidity, a golden colour ( from the low chlorophyll content) and a rich aroma. - More about how this different from other olive oils, what makes it more authentic
+Lesvos premium olive oil particularly has a light texture and low acidity, a golden colour (from the low chlorophyll content) and a rich aroma.

 Many studies have been done into the health benefits of olive oil, especially extra virgin olive oil, which is highest in antioxidants and less processed.
 Olive oil is said to protect against heart disease as it controls bad cholesterol while raising good cholesterol.
 It also has strong anti-inflammatory effects and protects the digestive system.